 Which broadband providers will manage my traffic?

-When you compare broadband deals, you will be able to find your providers approach to traffic management on your website or in your contract.
+When you compare broadband, you will be able to find your providers approach to traffic management on your website or in your contract.
 Providers are required to explain to you how their traffic management policies may come to affect your service.
 Below are some examples of how different providers may manage your traffic.

 The Post Office